by Jessica Blue

 I still entertain the occasional fantasy of worldwide fame and inconceivable fortune, but mostly I like things the way they are.
 Last year I undertook to make one thing a day, and it was hard!
 I’m glad I did it, but as I said above, I don’t like pressure because it saps the joy out of the whole enterprise.

-If I could be home all day and sew whatever I wanted AND manage to bathe and feed my children AND earn a living, well…that would be nice for about 3 months, I think I’d miss my “real” job, which feeds my brain and soul in other ways.
-It look like I’m already living the dream!
+If I could be home all day and sew whatever I wanted AND manage to bathe and feed my children AND earn a living, well… that would be nice for about 3 months, I think I’d miss my “real” job, which feeds my brain and soul in other ways.
+It looks like I’m already living the dream!